 Chartreux – appearance and coat color

-This French cat’s coat is medium-length, thick and shiny with occasional creases.
+This French cat’s double coat is medium-length, thick and shiny with occasional creases.
 It is double layered and almost completely water-resistant.
 The fur’s color can be described as grayish-blue.
 The hair tips have a tint of silver.
 Therefore, Chartreux belong to a gray cat breed that makes us think of expensive silver and its decorative properties.
 Females typically have a softer and silkier coat than males.

 Chartreux — eyes and smile